Seeing thin white smoke from exhaust when starting or running your car?

 - Cracked engine block – This can be caused by engine overheating due to a broken water pump, stress caused by overworking the motor, or improper levels of engine coolant.
 Certain cracks in the engine block can also be the result of casting failure or design faults.

 - Head gasket failure – When the head gasket fails, it won’t be able to provide a tight seal between the cylinder head and cylinder block.
 And when this happens, you can expect a myriad of problems such as white smoke caused by burning coolant, blacks smoke due to burning oil, broken catalytic converter, and total engine failure.
+A good temporary fix is head gasket sealer.

 As you may have noticed, almost all of the above mentioned problems can be attributed to engine overheating.
 Modern cars are not made like the gorgeous vehicles of yore.
 Older engines with cast iron cylinder heads may be heavy and bulky, but they are more resistant to cracking or warping due to excess heat.
 But those lightweight cylinder heads are different.
 Yes, they are lighter and stronger in normal circumstances, but engine overheating (even just once) may result in slight to severe engine damage.